Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 -

-Other Names:
+Other Names

 Nirgundi, Nishinda, Nagod, Sambhalu, Vitex negundo, Five-Leaved Chaste Tree, Tukhme Sambhalu, Gattilier incisé, Huang ping, Nisinda, Maura, Samalu, Banjangasht, Nirgumdo, Bharwan, Sawbhalu, Lingad, Sisban, Swanjan

-Storage & Safety Information:
+Storage & Safety Information

 -

-Store in a cool and dry place
+Store Nirgundi in a cool, dry place.

 -